dbeauregard/pivotalspring/README.md

 - CD
     - Versioning
     - Deploy container from dockerhub to production (CodeRun)
-- Clean up and add mocks (Mockito) to testing
 - Future epics to explore:
     - Thymeleaf and HTMX
     - AOT, CDS, Native Images